 Last, but not least, this triangular candelabra would look perfect on that mid-century modern coffee table, don’t you think?
 What other ways would you use this unique piece?

-Another Draper quote, “You want some respect?
+“You want some respect?
 Go out and get it for yourself.”
-To which I would add: “You can find some by shopping the Daphne Antique Galleria!
+To which I would add: “You can find some by shopping at Southern Antiques & Accents!
 Find a treasure here and turn it into your own masterpiece.”
 Happy shopping!